gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/exploring-provenance/discovering-records.md

 ### Finding model run records

 [Registered model run records](../registering-model-runs/index) records are good candidates for provenance exploration as they are complex collections of connected entities.
-They may form a good starting point if you would to explore provenance.
+They may form a good starting point if you would like to explore provenance.

 To discover model run records - visit the [registry](../registry/overview), [explore the records](../registry/exploring_the_registry), [filtering](../registry/exploring_the_registry#listing-sorting-and-filtering-entities) by "Model Run".